-While PATINS/ICAM cannot endorse a specific organization or training, we are happy to provide information on training opportunities/products which your school may explore in meeting the mandates of IN HB 1108, the Dyslexia Bill.
-See websites for pricing and details.
+While PATINS/ICAM does not endorse a specific product or commercial training, we are eager to provide information on training opportunities/products which your school may explore in light of IN HB 1108, the Dyslexia Bill.
+We will update this page when opportunities become available.

 It is important to talk to the dyslexic student about this very prevalent specific learning disability.
 Knowledge is power.
 Don’t be afraid to use the “D” word.

 Talking With Your Child provides examples for helping your child understand their struggles with reading, and identifying their gifts.

 A Dyslexic Student’s Perspective: Which Tablet Features Work Best for Dyslexics? is A comparison of the iPad, KindleFire and Nexus 7, by Brian Meersma, Student and Assistive Technology Blogger.

 Early Identification of Children with Dyslexia: “The Shaywitz DyslexiaScreen™, for the first time, enables schools nationwide and internationally to quickly and reliably screen all kindergarten and first grade students for dyslexia, allowing early support and intervention.
 The evidence-based assessment, developed by Dr. Sally Shaywitz, is delivered in less than five minutes per student, making it simple for schools to implement and use in the evaluation of early readers.
 The questions on the assessment, which are based on a longitudinal study conducted by the Yale Center for Dyslexia & Creativity, are considered likely predictors of dyslexia in children several years later.
 The Shaywitz DyslexiaScreen™ is extremely economical at 99 cents per student and is now available through Pearson.”
 The digital manual for administering the screen is $49.
 The screen is .99 cents per child, designed for Grades K – 1.